Ashustar/repository/tasmoadmin/DOCS.md

 ## Embedding into Home Assistant

-It is possible to embed the TasmoAdmin interface directly into Home Assistant, allowing you to access it through the Home Assistant frontend.
+It is possible to embed the IPRO ADMIN interface directly into Home Assistant, allowing you to access it through the Home Assistant frontend.

 Home Assistant provides the `panel_iframe` integration, for these purposes.